 - If you are part of a teaching staff, you might assign some members of your staff to monitor the chat function that accompanies your Zoom class meeting, and encourage students who have questions about upcoming assignments to post them there.
 As the coursehead, you could then respond to a digest of these questions at the end of your online class meeting.

 Take advantage of Canvas

 If you're concerned about how students will submit their assignments while they are away from campus, Canvas may be just the solution.
 Many instructors already accept assignment submissions through Canvas; some even complete their grading through SpeedGrader.
 Beyond a problem set or written assignment, you could consider other modalities, including audio or media files.

-- For help configuring your Canvas site to accept assignment submissions, this page from the Graduate School of Education offers a convenient tutorial
+- For help configuring your Canvas site to accept assignment submissions, this page offers a convenient tutorial

 - If you are concerned that students will not know how to submit an assignment, this page can walk them through the process

 Canvas also allows instructors to administer exams and quizzes remotely.
 Contact the Bok Center for assistance in writing a Canvas quiz or exam; you may also find this advice from Yale useful in experimenting with Canvas quizzes.